 Supporting Membership Includes:

 - Networking: Stay involved with the WIBSA community by accessing information and resources.
-Regular updates are made available to supporting members via email and the NING/WIBSA Updates site.
+Regular updates are made available to supporting members via email and the Employment Network/WIBSA Updates site.

 - Meetings: Supporting members are welcome to join the WIBSA annual meeting as well as other meetings and trainings held throughout the year.